emca-it/EnergySOAR/07-0-0-Integrations/Responders/Mailer/Mailer.rst

 Requires Registration        No
 Requires Subscription        No
 Free Subscription Available  No
-DataType Supported           thehive:case, thehive:alert, thehive:case_task
+DataType Supported           energysoar:case, energysoar:alert, energysoar:case_task
 ===========================  ==============================================

 .. rubric:: Description

-Send an email with information from a TheHive case or alert
+Send an email with information from a Energy SOAR Base case or alert

 .. rubric:: Configuration